ThatGuyVanquish/SPL-Assignment-4/README.md

-Assignment 4 in the course Systems Programming in BGU, graded 100.
+BGU Course Systems Programming, Assignment 4 Created by Tom and Nave Grade: 100

+Written in Python

+The assignment:
-In this assignment we were tasked with creating an SQL database using DTO and DAO with python.
+Create an SQL database using DTO and DAO using python.

+Our implementation:
 The program parses through a .txt configuration file in order to create the database, another .txt file to cultivate the orders and then outputs a .txt file to sum up the compelted orders.

+Libs:
+	SQLite3